Scarabaeus1031/NEXAH/NAVIGATOR/CORE/PROJECT_OVERVIEW.md

 NEXAH successfully demonstrates:

-✔ structure extraction from dynamics
+✔ structure emerges from dynamics
-✔ transition detection
-✔ field construction (probability + energy)
+✔ dynamics form continuous fields
+✔ transitions follow geometric channels
-✔ flow analysis (divergence / curl)
+✔ topology emerges from flow
-✔ temporal coupling
-✔ local prediction
+✔ attractors exist and are measurable
+✔ trajectories converge to stable points
-✔ basic control
+✔ control can shape trajectories
+✔ navigation is possible within the field

 ---

 # ⚠️ Current Gaps

-## 1. Integration Gap
+## 1. Packaging Gap

-- Discovery → Navigator not unified
+- no unified entry point (`run_nexah_demo.py`)
-- no full closed-loop system
+- no simple onboarding

 ---

-## 2. Application Gap
+## 2. Validation Gap

-- no clean, reproducible use case
+- convergence not yet statistically validated
-- limited real-world validation
+- limited multi-run evaluation

 ---

-## 3. Usability Gap
+## 3. Application Gap

-- no entry point (`run_nexah_demo.py`)
-- no clear onboarding
+- no reproducible real-world demonstration

 ---

-## 4. Scientific Clarity
+## 4. Integration Clarity

-- definitions not formalized
-- metrics not emphasized
+- pipeline exists but not simplified for external use
-- comparisons missing

 ---